BranAndSceolan/cargonaut/backend/README.md

 ``docker start cargonaut_mongo``

-Start server in test mode using
+Start server in test mode using (server mustn't be running already.
+If you want to do this directly after building the docker files, you have to stop the cargonaut container)

 ``NODE_ENV=test npm run test``

+## If there are problems:
+ Try deleting the image
+ ``docker-compose down --volumes``
+ ``docker rmi cargonaut_mongo cargonaut``
+ Then rebuild the container